Charging point connector types – Explained

 Two Sockets in One Car

-For example, the Nissan Leaf 40kWh EV has both a CHAdeMO socket for rapid DC charging and a Type 2 socket for slow or fast AC charging.
+For example, the Nissan Leaf 40kWh EV has both a CHAdeMO socket for rapid DC charging and also a Type 2 socket for home AC charging next to it.

-The photo shows the CHAdeMO socket on the left (covered with a cap) and the Type 2 socket on the right with a plug inserted.
+The photo shows the CHAdeMO socket on the left and the Type 2 socket on the right.

 One Socket only